abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 ## Creating the Actor Component

 In VS Code, in the File Explorer to the left, right-click on the /src/ folder and select New File.
-Name the file Actor.js.
+Name the file Actor.jsx.

-Open /src/Actor.js and import React.
+Open /src/Actor.jsx and import React.

 Create a function called Actor that returns a <div> inside of parentheses.
 Don't forget to export the function at the bottom of the file.